 SECTION 2.
-DESCRIPTION OF THE PLANNING AND SERVICE AREA (PSA)
+DESCRIPTION OF THE PLANNING AND SE (VICE AN LA (PSA)

-Planning and Service Area (PSA) 7 is comprised of Contra Costa County (CCC) in its entirety.
+Planning and Service Area (PSA) 7 is comprised of Contra Cost.
+County (CCC) in its entirety.
 Contra Costa County is considered to be one of the nine Bay Area counties.
-Located on the east side of the San Francisco Bay, Contra Costa County is the 9th most populous county in California.
-In 2017, the estimated population was 1,123,678 people1, a 7% gain since the 2010 Census.
-The county is also geographically large, covering over 800 square miles from the San Francisco Bay to the Sacramento River Delta.
-This area covers urban, suburban, and rural populations.
+Located on the east side of the San Francisco Bay, Contra Costa County in the sine most populous county in California.
+In 2017, the estimated population was 1,123,67 3 peoplet, a 7% gain since the 2010 Census.
+The county is also geographically large, covering the 800 square miles from the San Francisco Bay to the Sacramento River Delta.
+This area covering the suburban, and rural populations.